renebarto/baremetal/doc/05-console-uart1.md

 ```

 You will also notice that when you end the application, it is restarted again.
 This has to do with how QEMU runs our system.
 We will get to restarting and halting the system later.

+Unless something worthwhile can be mentioned, we will not describe building and running / debugging any longer.